DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks: Introduction

 \section{Introduction}

 We are entering the era of deep learning, which has been widely adopted in many areas.
 Famous applications of deep learning include image classification \cite{he2016deep}, autonomous driving \cite{bojarski2016end}, speech recognition \cite{xiong2016achieving}, playing games \cite{silver2016mastering}, and so on.
-Although for the well-defined tasks, such as in the case of Go \cite{silver2016mastering}, deep learning has achieved or even surpassed the human-level capability, it still has many issues on reliability and quality that could cause significant loss as in the accidents caused by the self-driving car of Google and Tesla.\footnote{\url{https://www.theverge.com/2016/2/29/11134344/google-self-driving-car-crash-report}}$^,$\footnote{\url{https://www.wired.com/story/tesla-autopilot-self-driving-crash-california/}}
+Although for the well-defined tasks, such as in the case of Go \cite{silver2016mastering}, deep learning has achieved or even surpassed the human-level capability, it still has many issues on reliability and quality.
+These issues could cause significant losses such as in the accidents caused by the self-driving car of Google and Tesla~\cite{GoogleAccident,TeslaAccident,TeslaAccident2}.

-However, almost all existing studies focus only on pursuing high accuracy of DL systems as a performance criterion, only a little work centered on assist software tester in detecting incorrect behaviors of these DNN-based systems.
-On the other hand, different from the conventional software systems that depend on developers manually define many conditional branches to form the system logic, DNN-based systems are built upon a rich data-driven programming paradigm that employs plenty of labeled data to train a set of neurons to construct the internal system logic.
-Given the inherent nature of the DNN, adequacy of testing data becomes critical for detecting incorrect behaviors of DNN-based systems.
+Testing is considered to be the common practice for software quality assurance.
+However, testing on DNN-based software is significantly different from conventional software because, while conventional software depends on programmers to manually build up the business logic, DNNs are constructed based on a data-driven programming paradigm.
+Thus, sufficient test data, with oracle information, is critical for detecting misbehaviors of DNN-based software.
+Unfortunately, like the testing techniques for conventional software, DNN testing also faces the problem that automated testing oracle is often unavailable.
+For example, it costs more than 49,000 workers from 167 countries for about 9 years to label the data in ImageNet~\cite{deng2009imagenet}, one of the largest visual recognition datasets containing millions of images in more than 20,000 categories.